• the Cine-Tourist

 Films telling stories of espionage, war and exploration are all likely to feature maps, and often will foreground them as signifiers.
 Maps may feature in less sensational contexts, not as narrative device or symbolic figure, but simply as naturalistic elements in a decor.

 A police station in a film will include a local map as part of the establishing decor, though it is a curious anomaly that I have found very few early films in which such settings feature maps.
-I have not been able to test whether this corresponded to a reality (I doubt it did), but am surprised not to find a map when, for instance, 'Slippery Jim' is taken into custody in 1910 (I don't think that's a map on the wall behind them):
+I have not been able to test whether this corresponded to a reality (I doubt it did), but am surprised not to find a map when, for instance, Pathé's Slippery Jim is taken into custody in 1910 (below left).
+Nor is there a map in the Gaumont police station from 1909 (below right) - the bearded policeman in the left foreground is not consulting a map, he is busy with his needlework:

 Picture